metempsy/gem5_arm_fullsystem_files_generator/README.md

 2. Optionally let users run docker as non-root ([info](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user)).

 ## How to generate the files
 1. Just run the run.sh script on the cloned repository (use sudo if you did not let users run docker as non-root as indicated above).
-On a successful run (that may take more than an hour), the user will get the aarch-system-20170426.tar.xz file in the same directory.
+On a successful run (that may take more than an hour), the user will get the aarch-system-20170616.tar.xz file in the same directory.
     * `./run.sh`
-2. Create a new_m5_path directory and untar the contents of the aarch-system-20170426.tar.xz file into it.
+2. Create a new_m5_path directory and untar the contents of the aarch-system-20170616.tar.xz file into it.
     * `mkdir new_m5_path`
-    * `tar xJvf aarch-system-20170426.tar.xz -C new_m5_path`
+    * `tar xJvf aarch-system-20170616.tar.xz -C new_m5_path`
 3. Make the M5_PATH environment variable point to the new directory before running any gem5 arm FullSystem simulation
     * `export M5_PATH=$PWD/new_m5_path`
 4. Under new_m5_path/revisions, one will find the SHA-1 hash of the revision used for each repository involved in the files generation.
-These are the values for the "April 26 2017" release:
+These are the values for the "June 16 2017" release:
-    * `gem5: 2ee0992`
+    * `gem5: fe7304c`
     * `linux-arm64-gem5: 24fd623`
     * `linux-arm-gem5 (gem5/v4.4 branch): 2e54922`
     * `linux-arm-gem5 (gem5/linaro branch): b2af788`